jnand/cortland-guide/pages/prepare.md

 * Check signatures
 * Verify hashes

-Double check Apple's Root CAs.
+?> Double check Apple's Root CAs.
 They're available on their website at:
 <https://www.apple.com/certificateauthority/>

-At the time of this writing Apple's Root CA fingerprints are:
+**At the time of this writing Apple's Root CA fingerprints are:**

 SHA1 Fingerprint: